-Delegation of 'Authority Having Jurisdiction' to Engineering Services-Dallas and Seattle The Acting Associate Director, Office of Environmental Health and Engineering, is the current 'Authority Having Jurisdiction.'
+SUBJECT : Delegation of 'Authority Having Jurisdiction' to Engineering Services-Dallas and Seattle

+The Acting Associate Director, Office of Environmental Health and Engineering, is the current 'Authority Having Jurisdiction.'
 This authority assures consistency in applying various codes throughout the Indian Health Service.
-However, the office is too far removed from day to day management of design and construction of health care facilities and would require decisions from Headquarters staff who are not normally involved in the details of specific projects and local issues related to code interpretation; therefore, consistent with efforts to streamline and reinvent Government, I am redelegating the Authority Having Jurisdiction' to the Engineering Services (ES)-Dallas and Seattle.
-The ES Directors shall form a joint committee to resolve conflicts that arise from interpreting and applying criteria, codes, etc., in different ways, and applying different codes, criteria, guidelines, etc., in similar situations.
-These committee decisions shall then be binding on all applicable work and decisions shall be appropriately distributed This redelegation of authority is effective on the date of signature.
-Burn R. Clubbally Gary J. Hartz, P.B.
+However, the office is too far removed from day to day management of design and construction of health care facilities and would require decisions from Headquarters staff who are not normally involved in the details of specific projects and local issues related to code interpretation; therefore, consistent with efforts to streamline and reinvent Government, I am redelegating the 'Authority Having Jurisdiction' to the Engineering Services (ES) -Dallas and Seattle.
+The ES Directors shall form a joint committee to readive conflicts that arise from interpreting and applying criteria, codes, etc., in different ways, and applying different codes, criteria, guidelines, etc., in similar situations.
+These committee decisions shall then be binding on all applicable work and decisions shall be appropriately distributed by Gary J. Hartz, P.B.